Spring 2026 Window Treatment Trends in Spokane

 Alongside the trends coming in, a few things are clearly on the way out.

-How to Find What's Right for Your Spokane Home
+How to Find What Is Right for Your Spokane Home

 Reading about trends is useful.
 Seeing them in your actual space is what matters.

+If you are weighing local specialists against big-box retailers, our piece on how Spokane Blinds stands out from other local window blind companies covers what makes the difference.
 If you are considering a premium option for your living or dining room, our honest review of silhouette shades walks through when they are worth the investment and when they are not.
+For something more sculptural, see how Pirouette shades transform a living space.
+And if shutters are on the table, our quick read on whether shutters increase home value covers the case.

 At Spokane Blinds, we offer free in-home consultations where one of our local specialists comes to your home, takes precise measurements, and brings samples from our full collection so you can see exactly how each option looks in your space before committing to anything.